Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

     A nextflow pipeline consists of three primary components:

-    - **Processes** define what to run — the actual task or command.
+    - **Processes** define what to run.
 Each process can use any Linux-compatible language (e.g., Bash, Python, R, Perl).
     - **Channels** define how data flows between processes.
 Channels asynchronously carry data between processes and can fan-out (parallel tasks) or fan-in (merge results).
     - **Workflows** Define the order in which processes connect.
 They orchestrate execution, specifying dependencies and the overall structure of the pipeline.